lockerpm/mobile/README.md

     * Data Protection-Complete Protection
     * Push Notification
 2. Go to https://appstoreconnect.apple.com/apps, create new app with the bundle id
-3. Create Firebase Ios App with the bundle id then download GoogleService-Info.plist
+3. Create Firebase Ios App with the bundle id then download GoogleService-Info.plist and configure Firebase Cloud Messaging for iOS App
 4. Open mobile/ios/Firebase/Prod (create if not exist) then move file  GoogleService-Info.plist just downloaded to the folder

 ### Android